Gunpey: Gunpey (PSP)

+Gunpeyard Flower Carnival

+Gunpeyard Flower Carnival (Note: Gunpey Hana no Kānibaru (ぐんぺい 花のカーニバル, lit.
+"Gunpey Flower Carnival")) was first released on February 27, 2017 in Japan for iOS and Android.
+Developed by Bandai Namco Entertainment, the game features a garden theme, with the line fragments represented by worms.
+It was released worldwide on March 28, 2017, and was subsequently shut down on December 13 that same year.

 Reception

-Famitsu magazine scored the WonderSwan version of the game a 33 out of 40.
 Retro Gamer ranked the original WonderSwan game #2 on its "Top Ten WonderSwan Games" praising its simplicity and variety of modes it offers.
 Modojo gave Gunpey EX a 3 out of 5 giving it a mix review stating: "The fact is Gunpeys focus on individual circuits instead of complex combos coupled the clunky vertical shuffling of the wires made it an experience I couldn't lose myself in, like so many other titles.
 Still, it's good to see that the puzzle genre still has life left, and Gunpey EX is a fairly robust package".

 NintendoLife gave the game a 6 out of 10: "The concept just isn't compelling or addictive enough to grant the game classic status and the developers haven't really added anything to change that".
 GameSpot gave both the DS and PSP version a 7.7 out of 10: "Not only is it fun and challenging, but it's got a crazy sense of style and a rewarding level of difficulty".
 Eurogamer gave the PSP version 7 out of 10, praising its level designs and difficulty but criticizing the time it takes to play the game.
 IGN gave the game a 6.1 out of 10: "Gunpey is a somewhat fun puzzle game, but it'll never reach classic status because it's one of those games that relies too much on random placement of tiles".
 IGN, however, gave the PSP version a less favorable review criticizing the gameplay for it being dull and boring.